ztw17/trip-liker-frontend/README.md

 This app can be cloned as is (don't forget the backend repo, linked above).

 A number of Tripstagram posts and users are currently included in the seeds file.
-You may add additional seeds or create new posts and users yourself via the app.
+You may add additional seeds or create new posts and users yourself through the app.

 ### Built With
 - JavaScript